-An optional redemption feature (including, for the avoidance of doubt, any redemption of the Notes: (i) for taxation reasons pursuant to Condition 5(c); (ii) on an Optional Redemption Date pursuant to Condition 5(d); (iii) in the case of Senior Preferred Notes and Senior Non-Preferred Notes, upon the occurrence of an MREL Disqualification Event pursuant to Condition 5(e); and (iv) in the case of Tier 2 Capital Notes, upon the occurrence of a Capital Event pursuant to Condition 5(f)) is likely to limit the market value of Notes.
+An optional redemption feature (including, for the avoidance of doubt, any redemption of the Notes: (i) for taxation reasons pursuant to Condition 5(c); (ii) if applicable, on an Optional Redemption Date pursuant to Condition 5(d); (iii) in the case of Senior Preferred Notes and Senior Non-Preferred Notes, upon the occurrence of an MREL Disqualification Event pursuant to Condition 5(e); (iv) in the case of Tier 2 Capital Notes, upon the occurrence of a Capital Event pursuant to Condition 5(f); and (v) if applicable, pursuant to the clean-up call option in Condition 5(g)) is likely to limit the market value of Notes.
 During any period when the relevant Issuer may elect to redeem Notes, or during which there is an actual or perceived increased likelihood that the relevant Issuer may elect to redeem the Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
 This also may be true prior to any redemption period.